 Linklaters, James Phoenix for the ‘Most Powerful Personal Story Award’

 Baker McKenzie, Adam Dempsey for the ‘Best Disability Speaker/Advocate Award’

 Hogan Lovells for ‘Most Progressed Inclusive Recruitment Award’

 EY for ‘Business-wide Engagement Award’

-Don's unique set combines both razor sharp one-liners, with humour about having Dyspraxia (organization and coordination difficulties) and mild traits of Asperger's Syndrome, and the effect it has on people, while coming from a middle class Indian family.
-Also thrown into the mix are quirky observational, political and topical humour.
+After all the excitement and obligatory photos Helen introduced from Abnormally Funny People’s Don Biswas, who entertained the audience with a unique set which combined both razor sharp one-liners, with humour about having Dyspraxia (organization and coordination difficulties) and mild traits of Asperger's Syndrome, and the effect it has on people, while coming from a middle class Indian family.

 The audience were then enthralled by Canadian born Tanyalee Davis described as the “The Ferrari of Comedy” – low to the ground and kind of racy.
 Tanyalee used her perception of people and how they perceive her, to exaggerate the humour of life's 'little' tasks and routines!

 Recognising she couldn’t follow their acts, Helen instead invited attendees to enjoy the rest of the evening with a drink to celebrate the success of our award winners and enjoy the delightful hot dishes provided by our hosts.

 MyPlus would like to thank Baker & McKenzie for once again generously hosting the first Recruiters’ Club Annual Reception.